 Bats have a bad reputation, but they’re usually not a problem for humans.
 They fly around at night and help control bug populations.
-When they decide to roost in your home, however, they become a major nuisance.
-If you have bats in your house, they can be destructive and carry diseases that may be dangerous.
+However, when they decide to roost in your home, they become a major nuisance.

 Request Bat Removal Services ➔